MEDEVAC PROGRAMME

 HISTORY

-A total of 171 foreign patients were treated between the years 1993 – 2013 in the Czech Republic under MEDEVAC.
+In total, 171 foreign patients were treated in the Czech Republic under the MEDEVAC program from 1993 to 2013.

-The greatest credit for the fact that MEDEVAC could have been established belongs mainly to its founder, the then director of the Department of Asylum and Migration Policy of the Ministry of the Interior of the Czech Republic, PhDr.
-Tomas Haisman.
-Thanks to his determination and immense diligence, the Czech Republic can proudly present such a unique programme.
+Great thanks for the establishment of MEDEVAC go primarily to its founder, the then-director of the Department of Asylum and Migration Policy of the Ministry of the Interior, PhDr.
+Tomáš Haišman.
+Thanks to his determination and immense diligence, the Czech Republic can now boast a unique program.

 countries since 1993